cytoscape/cytoscape.js/documentation/md/notation.md

+## Graph model

+Cytoscape.js supports many different graph theory usecases.
+It supports directed graphs, undirected graphs, mixed graphs, loops, multigraphs, compound graphs, and so on.

+We are regularly making additions and enhancements to the library, and we gladly accept [feature requests](https://github.com/cytoscape/cytoscape.js/issues/new) and pull requests.

 ## Architecture & API

 There are two components in the architecture that a developer need concern himself in order to use Cytoscape.js, the core and the collection.
 In Cytoscape.js, the core is a developer's main entry point into the library.
 From the core, a developer can run layouts, alter the viewport, and perform other operations on the graph as a whole.